 A Boston Terrier puppy costs between $800–$2,000, depending on breeder and location.
 Adoption is usually cheaper.

-Can a Boston Terrier swim?
+Can a Boston Terrier Dogs swim?

 Boston Terriers can swim, but they are not natural swimmers.
 Their short muzzle makes it hard to breathe in water, so supervision is necessary.